raquelmdtum/raquelmdtum.github.io/index.markdown

   By looking at the above graph, it's possible to see a steady and slow rise in reported sightings in the early years of the previous century.
 However, there is a sharp increase at the beginning of the 1990s and a peak in the early 2010s.
 Looking closely at each phase, we can concludethe following:
   <ul>
     <li><b>1960s–1980s:</b> The steady climb begins in the Cold War era, marked by space race milestones, conspiracy theories, and increasing interest in UFOs as part of popular culture.
-This era set the stage for the widespread cultural obsession with extraterrestrial life, a trend that has persisted into modern media and culture. <a href="https://www.theguardian.com/culture/2021/jun/25/how-pop-culture-has-shaped-our-understanding-of-aliens" target="_blank">The Guardian </a> was one of the media outlets that discussed how pop culture, including these shows, shaped our collective understanding of aliens and UFOs, creating a wave of awareness and understanding previously unpreceded.</li>
+This era set the stage for the widespread cultural obsession with extraterrestrial life, a trend that has persisted into modern media and culture. <a href="https://www.theguardian.com/culture/2021/jun/25/how-pop-culture-has-shaped-our-understanding-of-aliens" target="_blank">The Guardian </a> was one of the media outlets that discussed how pop culture shaped our collective understanding of aliens and UFOs, creating a wave of awareness and understanding previously unpreceded.</li>
     <p></p>
     <li><b>1990s:</b> UFO sightings during this period, such as the Phoenix Lights (1997), were now possible to be recorded, saved, and shared very easily by the greater majority of the public.
 It was also brought to light during this period discussions about government cover-ups and classified military information, amplified by the rise of the internet as a space for conspiracy theories to flourish.
 Research has shown that major UFO events in the late 20th century significantly shaped our understanding of extraterrestrial phenomena as a culture, helping to drive the ongoing "UFO boom" that peaked in the 2010s by the <a href="https://newspaceeconomy.ca/2024/09/02/timeline-of-major-ufo-uap-events/" target="_blank">NewSpace Economy timeline of major UFO events</a>.</li>
     <p></p>